cuijiyao01/docker-k8s-training/agenda-day1-docker.md

 * dealing with registries
   * Docker Hub
   * Artifactory
-  * private registries
+  * private registries and logging on
-* Exercise 4: committing changes of a container into an image and pushing it to a registry

 ## Creating Docker images
 * outline of the Docker image build process